An effective product function is the lifeblood of modern companies.

 As the number of competitors grows thanks to increasingly lower bars to entry, a product that was in blue ocean when it was ideated, can be deep in red ocean by the time it comes to market.

-Within most product teams there are two dominant roles - product managers and product marketing.
-One is focussed on creating the best products for users and the other is about understanding the user and focussing on the best way to market the product to them.
+Within most product teams there are two dominant roles - product managers and product marketing managers.
+One is focused on creating the best products for users and the other is about understanding the user and focussing on the best way to market the product to them.

 On the face of it, these seem like relatively similar roles, after all, they both focus on the same thing - what customers want.
 So does this mean that one person could be both the product manager and lead product marketing?